Current students

 Stephen was born in 2005.
 The family lives in Nairobi county.
 He is the youngest of three children.
 His parents are divorced and the mother takes care of the three children.
 Stephan has finished the primary school with excellent grades.
 Kids to School sponsors him since January 2020.
 Then he was in form one.
 Kelvin completed high school with good results at the end of 2023.
 He hopes to start his further education in 2024.

 Sandra was born in 2005.
 The family lives in Western Kenya.
 She’s the oldest of two children.
 Her mother is single and because she is very depressed she can not take care of the children.
 The family lives with the grandparents.
 Sandra finished primary school with good results.
 Kids to School sponsors her since January 2020.
 Then she was in form one.
-Sandra completed high school with good results at the end of 2023.
-She hopes to start her further education in 2024.
+At the end of 2023 Sandra completed high school with good results.
+In September 2024 sher study for a diploma in Public Health at a Kenyan Medical Training Center.
+This study takes three years.

 Patrick was born in 2002.
 He has an older sister.
 His mother is single and has to take care of her children with odd jobs.
 He completed primary school with very good results and with the help of various people they were able to pay for the first year of secondary school.
 He ended this first year with great grades.
 Raising the money for the first semester of the 2nd year was also difficult again.
 They eventually sold their piece of land.
 Due to Corona, the situation has of course deteriorated and it is even more difficult for the mother to earn money.
 Patrick dreams of becoming an engineer.
-Kids to School will sponsor him from 2021.
-He then started in the second grade.
+Kids to School sponsors him since 2021.
+He was thenin form 2.
 He graduated from high school at the end of 2022.
 He started his Bachelor of Science in Computer Science in September 2023.
 This study lasts four years.

 Nickson was born in 1999.
 He lives with his single mother, a younger brother and two sisters The mother is unemployed and depends on casual labour to provide for the family.
 Nickson was supported by various people throughout the primary and secondary school.
 He finished the secondary school with a A-.
 However there was no money to attend Moi University where he was placed for a bachelors in Dental Surgery.
 Since leaving high school, he has been helping his mother pay for the siblings’ school fees and other needs through casual labour in the village.
 Finally in November 2020, he was lucky to find a local doctor who raised funds for the first semester ending March 2021.
 Since May 2021 Kids to School sponsors him.
 The study takes 5 years.

 Virginia Wanjiri Nganga was born in 2005.
 She is the third child in a family of four.
 She has 2 older sisters and a younger brother.
 Virginia lives with an older sister and her younger brother with her mother just outside Nairobi.
 The family has experienced a lot of domestic violence and 6 years ago her father ran away and has not returned.
 Since that time, the mother and a sister have been trying to get her.
 She comes from a broken home due to domestic violence.
 Her father left 6 years ago and never came back.
 She completed primary school with above-average results and then started good secondary school.
 Unfortunately, Virginia was regularly sent home for the first two years because the school fees could not be paid.
 That clearly had an effect on her results.
 Kids to School sponsors her since April 2022.
-Virginia completed high school with good results at the end of 2023.
-She hopes to start her further education in 2024.
+At the end of 2023 she finished her high school with good results.
+In April 2024 she started her diploma study in Information Communication Technology.
+This study lasts three years.

 Josephine RS was born in 2004.
 She is the second child in a family of nine.
 Her father is addicted to alcohol.
 Her Mother tries to take care of the family as well as possible with the help of the neighbours.
 The whole family lives in a one-room house.
 At primary school she was a good student and with the help of people at primary school she was able to finish this school with good grades.
 At a young age, her father wanted to marry her off.
 Thanks to COTRR’s sponsorship program, she was able to attend high school and she completed it in 2021 with good results.
 Kids to School sponsors her since September 2022.
 She is studying for a Bachelors in Education at the Catholic University of Eastern Africa.
 This study lasts four years.